 25 reasons to read William Gibson’s Neuromancer

 For the writers (and readers) out there who have not read (or who have not finished reading) William Gibson’s Neuromancer

 NEUROMANCER!
 Well, I don’t want to come across as a book snob, but I do have to ask: How can you call yourself a well-read fictionado without having read Neuromancer?
-(In classic Lily-(from How I Met Your Mother)-style, I’m going to give you at least 25 reasons why Neuromancer is an amazing book, and a must-read for anyone delving into the finer points of fiction-writing (and reading).
+In classic Lily-(from How I Met Your Mother)-style, I’m going to give you 25 reasons why Neuromancer is an amazing book, and a must-read for anyone delving into the finer points of fiction-writing (and reading).

 25 Reasons to Read Neuromancer